mehtahrishi/TechnoHacks_Internship_Tasks/Task 2/readme.md

-# Sniffing Attack using Wireshark.
+#  Task 2 - Sniffing Attack using Wireshark.
 Studied and used the Wireshark packet analyzer tool and successfully to find ID and password of HTTP website.